MIT and Elsevier

 Why MIT ended its contract with Elsevier

 Despite our best efforts, Elsevier was unable to present a proposal that aligned with the framework.
-After months of good faith negotiations, it became clear that Elsevier was not able to meet our needs, so we ended negotiations at the conclusion of our six-month extension on our contract.
+After good faith negotiations, it became clear that Elsevier could not meet our needs, so we ended negotiations at the conclusion of our six-month extension on our contract in June 2020.

 See the FAQ below for more information.
 Questions?
 Contact email@example.com

 Background on the negotiations

 The MIT Libraries have been using the MIT Framework for Publisher Contracts to guide negotiations with scholarly publishers since October 2019.
 The framework affirms the overarching principle that control of scholarship and its dissemination should reside with scholars and their institutions.

 Frequently Asked Questions

 We entered into discussions with Elsevier with the goal to negotiate a contract under the MIT Framework, one that reflects our values and needs and preserves our ability to share MIT research openly with the world.
-Unfortunately, while we had productive conversations, Elsevier was unable to present a proposal that aligned with the principles of the framework.
+Unfortunately, while we had productive conversations through several rounds, Elsevier was unable to present a proposal that aligned with the principles of the framework.